Hexagon/pup/README.md

 To keep a process alive forever, without configuration

-`pup -n --cmd "deno run -A server.ts" --autostart`
+`pup -n --cmd "deno run -A server.ts" --autostart` or with short flags `pup -nAC "deno run -A server.ts"`

 To restart process on file changes, without configuration

-`pup -n --cmd "deno run -A server.ts" --watch .
+`pup -n --cmd "deno run -A server.ts" --watch . or with short flags`pup -nC "deno run -A server.ts" -W .`

 **Ecosystem example**

-Initialise configuration file `pup.json`
+Use the cli helpers to initialise a new configuration file `pup.json`

 `pup --init --id "my-server" --cmd "deno run -A server.ts" --autostart`